timKraeuter/LMCS-2024/README.md

 This article is an extended version of a paper published at [ICGT-2023](https://doi.org/10.1007/978-3-031-36709-0_11), which received the [**_★ Best Software Science Paper Award ★_**](https://raw.githubusercontent.com/timKraeuter/ICGT-2023/main/BestPaperICGT2023.pdf).

-A demonstration of our tool is available on [YouTube](https://youtu.be/MxXbNUl6IjE).

 The corresponding BPMN Analyzer tool is described [below](https://github.com/timKraeuter/LMCS_2024#bpmn-analyzer-tool).
 Other additional artifacts of this article are also listed below, following the section structure of the article.

+# Tool Demonstration
+A demonstration of our tool is available on [YouTube](https://youtu.be/MxXbNUl6IjE).

 # BPMN Semantics formalization